Alex Blackwell: 2008-2009: World Cup and World Twenty20

-2009 World Cup and World Twenty20

-After the WNCL ended, the Australians headed to New Zealand for the Rose Bowl series.
-Blackwell made 10 and 9 in the first two matches as Australia went 2–0 down.
+Blackwell made 10 and 9 in the first two matches of the Rose Bowl series as Australia went 2–0 down.
 She then made 59 and 37 in the next two matches as Australia levelled the series; the fifth and final match was washed out.
 The teams returned to Australia for the World Cup.
 In two warm-up matches against England and Sri Lanka, Blackwell made 91 not out and 56 retired; Australia won the matches by 25 and 230 runs respectively.

 In the opening match of the World Cup campaign, Blackwell made four as Australia fell short of their target on the Duckworth-Lewis method.
 Australia then needed to win their two remaining group matches to reach the Super Six phase.
 Blackwell made 22 and took three catches as Australia defeated South Africa by 61 runs.
 She then scored 46 not out in a 47-run win over the West Indies.
 In the first Super Six match, against India, Blackwell scored 54 as Australia made 7/218, falling 17 runs of their target.
 She then made seven run out in the win over Pakistan by 107 runs.
 She made 38 not out in Australia's final Super Six match against England, and although the hosts won by eight wickets, it was not enough for them to place in the top two in the standings and qualify for the final.
 In the third-place playoff against India, Blackwell made 19 in a three-wicket defeat.

 Blackwell ended the tournament with 190 runs at 38.00.

 Blackwell was selected for Australia's team for the inaugural Women's World Twenty20 held in England in 2009.
 The Australians hosted New Zealand for a three-match series in tropical Darwin at the beginning of June before the World Cup, and Blackwell played in all the matches, making 11 not out and 10 in her two innings.
 Australia took the series 2–1.

 After arriving in England, Blackwell made 19 in Australia's 8/123, which New Zealand surpassed with nine wickets in hand.
 She was not required to bat in an eight-wicket win over the West Indies.
 Blackwell then 40 not out as Australia defeated South Africa by 24 runs.